 Paris Agreement targets

-The CAT rates Saudi Arabia's target as "Critically insufficient" when rated against modelled domestic pathways ("domestic target") and against the fair share contribution ("fair share target").
+The CAT rates Saudi Arabia's target as "Critically insufficient" when rated against the fair share contribution ("NDC target against fair share") and as “Highly insufficient” when rated against modelled domestic pathways ("NDC target against modelled domestic pathways").
 Saudi Arabia does not specify a conditional target or an international element in its NDC, so we rate the same target against the two rating frameworks.

-We rate Saudi Arabia’s NDC “Critically insufficient”.
-The “Critically insufficient” rating indicates that Saudi Arabia’s fair share target in 2030 reflects minimal to no action and is not at all consistent with the Paris Agreement’s 1.5°C temperature limit.
-Saudi Arabia’s target is not in line with any interpretation of a fair approach to meeting the Paris Agreement’s 1.5°C limit.
+We rate Saudi Arabia’s NDC target against fair share “Critically insufficient”.
+The “Critically insufficient” rating indicates that Saudi Arabia’s NDC target in 2030 reflects minimal to no action and is not at all consistent with the 1.5°C temperature limit when compared to its fair share.
+Saudi Arabia’s target is not in line with any interpretation of a fair approach to meeting the 1.5°C temperature limit.
 If all countries were to follow Saudi Arabia’s approach, warming would exceed 4°C.

 Further information on how the CAT rates countries (against modelled domestic pathways and fair share) can be found here.

 Net zero and other long-term target(s)

 We evaluate the target as: Target information incomplete.

 For our full Saudi Arabia's net zero analysis click here.